quanzhiyuan/system-design-101/README.md

 The possibility of having surprises toward the end of the project lifecycle is reduced.

-Because we have designed the API first, the tests can be designed while the code is being developed.
-In a way, we also have TDD (Test Driven Design) when using API first development.
+Because we have designed the API first, the tests can be designed while the code is being developed. *In a way, we also have TDD (Test Driven Design) when using API first development*.

 ### HTTP status codes